bc-tools/for-latex/TeXfactory/readme/coc/about-project.md

   require:
     - latex
   # Some extra features available if Python,
-  # and/or LuaLaTeX cane be used.
+  # and/or LuaLaTeX can be used.
   optional:
     - lualatex
     - python